-Although growing your own weed is fairly easy, as we’ve explained in a previous blogpost (READ HERE), it’s not always fun and games when trying to provide in your own homegrown cannabis.
-Slimy predators like snails and slugs could pose a serious threat to growing saplings and blooming cannabis plants, but what can you do to protect hem?
+Growing your own weed is fairly easy, as we’ve explained in a previous blogpost (READ HERE).
+Though it’s not always fun and games when trying to provide in your own homegrown cannabis.
+Slimy predators like snails and slugs could pose a serious threat to growing seedlings and blooming cannabis plants, but what can you do to protect hem?
 Luckily, there’s a couple of ways to get rid of these slimeballs, responsibly.

 Stopping the Slimeballs

-Recently, I was approached by a fellow cannabis home-grower; one who had faced a terrible ordeal in her very own backyard.
-Having ordered some top-notch seeds from the Amsterdam Genetics stock, she had been carefully nurturing her saplings in her garden.
-Watering and nurturing them with great affection had seen the seeds develop into healthy young plants, and all seemed fine.
+It is every home-grower’s biggest nightmare… Imagine you’ve ordered some top-notch seeds from the Amsterdam Genetics stock.
+And you’ve been carefully nurturing your seedlings in your garden.
+Watering and nurturing them with great affection, you’ve seen the seeds develop into healthy young plants, and all seems fine.

-My initial response was one of all-out warfare against all things slimy.
-Then, my academic training kicked in, and I figured there must be a more humane and eco-friendly way to keep these dreaded predators at bay.
-Surely, a more sophisticated response then wholesale slaughter was available somehow.
-I consulted literature and asked colleagues for their advice, and I came up with some fine tricks to deter these slimy interlopers without resorting to backyard massacres.
-First off, let me enlighten you on some basics of slug and snail biology and behaviour, in the spirit of Sun Tzu’s Art of War: Know Your Enemy…
+Your first reaction might be an all-out warfare against all things slimy.
+Though luckily there are more humane and eco-friendly ways to keep these dreaded predators at bay.
+Below you’ll find the best tricks to deter these slimy interlopers without resorting to backyard massacres.
+But first, let’s get to know some basics of slug and snail biology and behavior, in the spirit of Sun Tzu’s Art of War: Know Your Enemy…

 Know Your Enemy